Approximations for STERGMs Based on Cross-Sectional Data: Introduction

 \section{Introduction}

-Exponential-family random graph models (ergms) are a class of models that specify probability distributions on networks in terms of cross-sectional network statistics \cite{ergm}.
-Temporal exponential-family random graph models (tergms) are a discrete-time generalization of ergms that model transitions between network states in terms of (possibly time-dependent) network statistics \cite{HX}.
-Separable tergms (stergms) are a subclass of tergms in which the dynamics of tie formation and dissolution can be separated within each time step \cite{KH}.
+One of the most general methodological frameworks for the statistical modeling of networks is the class of exponential-family random graph models (ERGMs).
+These models specify probability distributions on networks as a function of the cross-sectional network statistics \citep{ergm}, and are commonly used as static network models.
+Temporal exponential-family random graph models (TERGMs) are a discrete-time generalization of ERGMs that model transitions between network states in terms of (possibly time-dependent) network statistics \citep{HX}.
+Separable TERGMs (STERGMs) are a subclass of TERGMs in which the dynamics of edge formation and dissolution can be separated within each time step \citep{KH}.
+For a review of these models and other terminology used in this introduction, see Section \ref{sec:tnc}.

-While the statistical theory for tergms has been well developed \cite{HX}, \cite{KH}, the practical estimation of these models remains a formidable computational challenge.
-To date, there is no generally successful estimation strategy available.
-One approach for estimating certain simple examples of the stergms of \cite{KH}, leveraging the (relative) ease of estimating ergms \cite{Hummel}, is the ``edges dissolution approximation'' (EDA), originally presented in \cite{Carnegie}.
-This approach combines coefficient estimates from an ergm (modeling prevalence of relevant cross-sectional network structures) with specified durations of ties in order to obtain formation and dissolution coefficients for a stergm.